loganjsch/solemate/ExampleFlows.md

 ## User wants to leave a review for a pair of shoes that they own.
-Daniel, a hypebeast, hates his new pair of Nike airforce 1's.
-He has already posted his shoe onto the site.
+Daniel, a hypebeast, hates his new pair of Nike Airforce 1's.
+He has already posted his shoe on the site.
 First, he navigates to this shoe's page, either via the search function or through his profile and his posted shoes.
 On the shoes page at /shoes/{shoe_id}, the site shows all other user reviews with /shoes/{shoe_id}/reviews (GET).
-He clicks post review button, which shows reviw menu then he clicks 1 star out of 5, and writes his review.
-Then he clicks submit which is - /shoe/{shoe_id}/rate (POST), and his review now shows up on the shoe page /shoes/{shoe_id}/reviews (GET) and under his profile at /users/{user_id}/ratings.
+He clicks the post review button, which shows the review menu then he clicks 1 star out of 5, and writes his review.
+Then he clicks submit which is - /shoe/{shoe_id}/rate (POST), and his review now shows up on the shoe page /shoes/{shoe_id}/reviews (GET)

 ## User wants to search for a shoe to buy.

-Daniel the hypebeast comes to solemate because he is researching what type of shoe he should get next.
-He starts by browsing through the initial shoes shown on the homescreen but is still unsure.
+Daniel the hypebeast comes to Solemate because he is researching what type of shoe he should get next.
+He starts by browsing through the initial shoes shown on the home screen but is still unsure.
 He decides to browse the reviews of a trusted source before making his decision.
-First, Daniel requests a catalog of the website's shoe library by calling GET /shoes.
+First, Daniel requests a catalog of the website's shoe library by calling GET /shoes/catalog.
-Daniel sees some pretty cool looking shoes in the catalog, but none seem to match his taste.
+Daniel sees some pretty cool-looking shoes in the catalog, but none seem to match his taste.
 He then thinks of the influencer ShoeGod who recommended his website and decided to check out his account.
-Then he calls GET /search/users/ShoeGod to look up the account of the influencer he wanted.
+Then he calls GET /search/users with the value "ShoeGod" to look up the account of the influencer he wanted.
-Once there, he wants to see their reviews so he calls GET /users/{user_id}/ratings.
+He sees the correct account and click on it, which calls GET /users/{user_id}/.
-While scrolling through them, he notices a pair of shoes he likes that are rated highly, so he decided to click on them, which calls GET /shoes/{shoe_id}.
+While scrolling through them, he notices a pair of shoes he likes that are rated highly, so he decides to click on them, which calls GET /shoes/{shoe_id}.
-Finally, he decided that these are the shoes for him and saves them to his profile by calling POST /shoes/add
+Finally, he decided that these are the shoes for him and saves them to his profile by calling POST /shoes/add by entering in their shoe id.

 ## User wants to compare two shoes

 Daniel, an avid runner, is in a dilemma.
 He's been eyeing the Adidas Ultraboost and the Nike Free Run for his upcoming marathon but can't decide which one to buy.
 Eager to make an informed decision, he turns to Solemate's comparison feature.
-Logging in, he quickly searches and selects both shoes, then hits the "Compare" button, triggering a request to the /shoes/compare endpoint.
-Moments later, a side-by-side comparison of the two loads up, fetched from the /shoes/compare/results endpoint.
+Logging in, he first searches for the shoe wants by calling /search/shoes/ by entering "Adidas Ultraboost" and then again with "Nike Free Run" and notes their shoe ids.
+Then he calls /shoes/compare with both of the shoe ids.
+Moments later, a side-by-side comparison of the two loads up, fetched from the /shoes/compare endpoint.
 As he scans the detailed specifications, ratings, and top reviews presented in a neat tabular format, Daniel notices the Adidas Ultraboost's superior cushioning and slightly higher average rating.
 The comparison makes his choice clear: the Adidas Ultraboost is the one for him.

-## Shoe company wants to be able to post the shoes they are selling to the website.